At left is the completed Spalding Inn painting.

 The painting been through several incarnations, as you’ll see if you enter “Spalding” in this website’s search form.

-This week’s changes made it “just right” for me.
+The recent tweaks & changes made it “just right” for me.
 Those changes included lightening the roof and adding more lit windows.

 I’d tried a dark roof — figuring (logically) that it’d be in shadow, opposite the light of the moon — but the entire building seemed to get lost.
 No matter what I did with the lights in the windows, or how much detail I added (in contrast with the deliberately simple landscape around it), nothing made the hotel stand out.